liveslol/nadm/README.md

 ## Overview

 **nadm** (Not Only a Dotfiles Manager) is a simple project of mine, because I just wanted to create a dotfiles manager so it's not phenomenal and I don't really work on it anymore.
-It's all just 1 bash script so you can use it as a template if you want.
+It's all just one bash script so you can use it as a template if you want.

 ## Installation